marcindulak/vagrant-opennebula-ha-tutorial-centos7/README.md

 After the VMs are up, `ansible` playbooks are used to configure `gluster` and `opennebula`.
 Due to common failures when downloading software from the internet, the playbooks will need to be executed until no errors are printed.

+- configure the management node: setup apache reverse-proxy for the sunstone interface, and configure prometheus:

+        $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-mgt-setup.yml" || :

-1. configure replicated `gluster` volume with count 3, used as the shared storage for `opennebula`
+- configure replicated `gluster` volume with count 3, used as the shared storage for `opennebula`

         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-glusterfs-setup.yml" || :
         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-glusterfs-setup.yml" || :

-2. configure 3 independent `openenbula` frontends.
+- configure 3 independent `openenbula` frontends.
 They will later used to form the highly-available (HA) cluster.

         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-frontend-setup.yml" || :
         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-frontend-setup.yml" || :

-3. on each node configure the `opennebula` `node`:
+- configure the 3 `opennebula` `nodes` (on the same servers as frontends):

         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-node-setup.yml" || :
         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-node-setup.yml" || :

-4. configure HA frontend leader:
+- configure HA frontend leader:

         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-frontend-ha-leader-setup.yml --extra-vars 'opennebula_ha_leader=one1.mydomain'" || :

-5. configure the HA frontend followers:
+- configure the HA frontend followers:

         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-frontend-ha-follower-setup.yml --extra-vars 'opennebula_ha_follower=one2.mydomain'" || :
         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook-one-frontend-ha-follower-setup.yml --extra-vars 'opennebula_ha_follower=one3.mydomain'" || :

-The recent documentation of `opennebula` http://docs.opennebula.org/5.4/operation/ focuses on actions performed using the sunstone web-interface. sunstone port forwared by `vagrant` from the guest one1.myadmin:9869 (the current frontend leader) to the `vagrant` host port 19869 is accessible with credentials (defined in Vagrantfile) `onadmin`/`password`:
+The recent documentation of `opennebula` http://docs.opennebula.org/5.4/operation/ focuses on actions performed using the sunstone web-interface. sunstone port forwared by `vagrant` from the guest one1.myadmin:9869 (the current frontend leader) to the `vagrant` host port 19869, or on `apache` reverse-proxy at port 10080, is accessible with credentials (defined in Vagrantfile) `onadmin`/`password`:

         $ firefox 127.0.0.1:19869
+        $ firefox 127.0.0.1:10080

 The older `opennebula` documentation http://docs.opennebula.org/4.14/design_and_installation/quick_starts/qs_centos7_kvm.html contains instructions how to start a VMs on the command line.
 All steps are to be performed on the frontend leader (currently one1.mydomain), and will be replicated over to `sqlite` instances on the frontend followers.

-- add the `opennebula` worker `nodes` to the cluster:
+- add the `opennebula` `nodes` to the cluster:

         $ vagrant ssh one1.mydomain -c "sudo su - oneadmin -c 'onehost create one1.mydomain -i kvm -v kvm && onehost create one2.mydomain -i kvm -v kvm && onehost create one3.mydomain -i kvm -v kvm'"
         $ sleep 10